Berlin/Brandenburg: Sports training for refugee girls

-Sport is an effective instrument to strengthen women and girls and promote their integration.
-A project in Berlin and Brandenburg shows how women who have fled social participation helps to arrive in Germany.
+Sport is an effective instrument to promote integration and social participation.
+A project in Berlin and Brandenburg helps young women and girls to arrive in Germany.

 Your support for strong children!Sport promotes social participation

-This would no longer be possible in Afghanistan.
+In Afghanistan, that would no longer be possible.
 "Life for girls is very hard.
-You hardly have rights, you shouldn't do sports either.
-Girls are considered too weak to achieve anything."
-Shogufa is passionate about climbing and was a member of the first female climbing group in her home town.
-Now she is training at Discover Football.
-The organization is funded by “A Chance to Play”, the joint campaign of the Volkswagen Group Works Council and Terre des Hommes.
-Discover football is committed to the rights of girls and women.
-Football is used as an instrument to make girls strong and achieve real social participation.
+You hardly have any rights, you're not even allowed to do sports.
+Girls are seen as too weak to achieve anything."
+Shogufa is passionate about climbing and was a member of the first female climbing group in her hometown.
+She is now training with Discover Football.
+The organization is supported by "a chance to play," a joint campaign by the Volkswagen Group Works Council and Terre des Hommes .
+Discover Football advocates for the rights of girls and young women.
+Football is used specifically as a tool to empower girls and achieve true social participation.

 Shogufa can pass on her newly acquired knowledge directly: As part of the project, a four -day girls' football training takes place in Berlin, to which children from refugee accommodation are also invited.
 In this way, the course participants can support girls in similar life situations to arrive in Germany.
 In any case, Shogufa is very happy to be in Germany.
 "My sisters are here too," she says.
 "We can do an apprenticeship.
 I hope that one day there is peace in Afghanistan and we can return home.
 I would like to teach girls there and show them new ways."